Promotion in Ingenieurswissenschaften, Informationstechnologie und Computer Sciences

 University: | Griffith University |

-Project Start Date: | 09.10.2023 |
+Project Start Date: | 13.10.2025 |

-Application Deadline: | 30.06.2023 (students interested in this or similar topics can contact the supervisor even after the deadline) |
+Application Deadline: | 30.06.2025 (students interested in this or similar topics can contact the supervisor even after the deadline) |

-Supervisor Name: | Professor Hong Zhang, Email: [email protected] |
+Supervisor Name: | Dr. Thanh Tam Nguyen, Email: [email protected] |

-Funding Information: | The 2023 Griffith University Postgraduate Research Scholarship has an annual stipend of $32,192 (indexed) for a period of up to three years of full-time study.
-Please see the GUPRS Conditions of Award for more information.
-A successful international applicant will also be awarded a Griffith University International Postgraduate Research Scholarship to cover tuition fees for up to three years (noting the onshore requirement mentioned previously).
+Funding Information | The Griffith Industry PhD Scholarship Scheme has an annual stipend of $50,000 for a period of up to 3.5 years of full-time study.
+Please see the Industry PhD Scholarship for more information.
+A successful International applicant will also be awarded a Griffith University International Postgraduate Research Scholarship to cover tuition fees for up to three years.
 Please see the GUIPRS Conditions of Award for more information. |

-Special Requirements: | Expressions of interest are welcome from domestic and international applicants.
-Applicants must have completed, or expect to complete, a bachelors degree with honours equivalent to First class honours or a Masters degree (AQF Level 9) incorporating a significant research component of a standard comparable to a bachelor honours degree or be regarded by Griffith University as having an equivalent level of attainment in accordance with Schedule One of the HDR Scholarship Policy.
+Special Requirements: | The selection of applicants for higher degree research scholarships at Griffith University considers academic merit and research background.
+To be successful in this role, you must demonstrate strong analytical skills, the ability to work independently and collaboratively, and a commitment to meeting research deadlines.
+Evidence of a passion for environmental sustainability and advanced data analytics is essential, along with a strong desire to contribute to innovative research in greenhouse gas emission tracking using hyperspectral satellite imagery and cutting-edge visualisation and analytical methods.
+Expressions of interest are welcome from domestic and onshore international applicants and international applicants.
+If you are an international applicant who is currently offshore please consider the viability of travelling costs before submitting an expression of interest.
+Please see the FAQs web page for requirements for offshore international applicants.
+Applicants must have completed, or expect to complete, a bachelors degree with honours equivalent to second class (division A) honours or a Masters degree (AQF Level 9) incorporating a significant research component of a standard comparable to a bachelor honours degree or be regarded by Griffith University as having an equivalent level of attainment in accordance with Schedule One of the HDR Scholarship Procedure.
 For further information on the eligibility requirements for the program refer here.
-A minimum overall band score of 6.5 on the IELTS (Academic) with no band score less than 6.0 OR |
+International applicants should ensure that English Language Proficiency requirements for the program are met before formally applying.
+Applicants to research programs will need to show they meet:

-Additional Information: | All expressions of interest must be submitted to Professor Hong Zhang containing:
+Additional Information | All expressions of interest (EoI) must be submitted to [email protected] containing:

-The closing date for expressions of interest is: 30 June 2023 The preferred applicant will then be invited to apply for the program and scholarship on-line |
+Closing date for expressions of interest: Monday 30 June 2025 5pm AEST (if a suitable applicant has not been identified prior).
+The preferred applicant will then be invited to apply for the program and scholarship online. |

 ![]() | |